I May Not March In This Year’s Women’s March and That Makes Me Sad

 Dam good movie.

-The Vindication of the Rights 0f Women Book Review
+A Vindication of the Rights 0f Women Book Review

 There are a lot of books about feminism.
 The Second Sex, The Feminine Mystique, etc, have become classics and must reads for women of all ages.